ofiwg/libfabric/man/fi_cq.3.md

   the completion queue.
 On error, a negative value corresponding to fabric errno is returned.
 If no completions are available to return from the CQ, -FI_EAGAIN will be returned.

-fi_cq_write / fi_cq_writeerr
-: On success, returns the number of bytes read from or written to the completion queue.
-On error, a negative value corresponding to fabric errno is returned.

 fi_cq_strerror
 : Returns a character string interpretation of the provider specific